mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 # Web frameworks
-A web application framework is a code library that makes a developer's life easier when building reliable, scalable and maintainable web applications.
+A web framework is a code library that makes a developer's life easier when building reliable, scalable and maintainable web applications.

 ## Why are web frameworks necessary?
-Web frameworks encapsulate what developers have learned over the past twenty years while building dynamic web applications.
-Frameworks make it easier to reuse code for common HTTP operations and to structure your code so that it is maintainable.
+Web frameworks encapsulate what developers have learned over the past twenty years while programming sites and applications for the web.
+Frameworks make it easier to reuse code for common HTTP operations and to structure projects so developers with knowledge of the framework can more quickly build and maintain the application.

 ## Common web framework functionality